 - How to maintain your child’s lifestyle

 Because the ramifications of your choices are so significant, it is wise to obtain skilled and caring counsel from a lawyer who knows you, who knows the local courts and who knows how to protect your interests.

-With more than a decade of experience in Butler County, attorney Kristen L. Campbell can guide you through the process and stand up for your rights.
-Call her Hamilton law office to schedule an initial consultation at 513-895-0030.
+With more than a decade of experience in Butler County, Attorney Campbell can guide you through the process and stand up for your rights.
+Call to schedule an initial consultation at 513-895-0030.